apache/pulsar/site2/website/blog/2021-12-21-apache-pulsar-hits-10000-github-stars.md

 ## 1. Pulsar 2.8 - Unified Messaging and Streaming with Transactions

-[Pulsar 2.8](https://streamnative.io/blog/release/2021-06-15-apache-pulsar-launches-2-8-unified-messaging-and-streaming-with-transactions/)  (released in June 2021) introduced many major updates.
-The [Pulsar Transaction API](https://streamnative.io/en/blog/release/2021-06-14-exactly-once-semantics-with-transactions-in-pulsar/) was added to support atomicity across multiple topics and enable end-to-end exactly-once message delivery guarantee for streaming jobs.
-[Replicated subscriptions](https://pulsar-summit.org/event/north-america-2021/sessions/replicated-subscriptions-taking-geo-replication-to-the-next-level) was added to enhance Pulsar’s geo-replication.
+Pulsar 2.8 (released in June 2021) introduced many major updates.
+The Pulsar Transaction API was added to support atomicity across multiple topics and enable end-to-end exactly-once message delivery guarantee for streaming jobs.
+Replicated subscriptions was added to enhance Pulsar’s geo-replication.
 With this feature, a consumer can restart consuming from the failure point in a different cluster in case of failover.
-Read [this blog](https://streamnative.io/blog/release/2021-06-15-apache-pulsar-launches-2-8-unified-messaging-and-streaming-with-transactions/) to learn more about 2.8.

 ## 2. Function Mesh - Simplifying Complex Streaming Jobs in the Cloud

-[Function Mesh](https://streamnative.io/en/blog/release/2021-05-03-function-mesh-open-source/) is an ideal tool for those who are seeking cloud-native serverless streaming solutions.
+Function Mesh is an ideal tool for those who are seeking cloud-native serverless streaming solutions.
 It is a Kubernetes operator that enables users to run Pulsar Functions and connectors natively on Kubernetes, unlocking the full power of Kubernetes’ application deployment, scaling, and management.
 Function Mesh is also a serverless framework used to orchestrate multiple Pulsar Functions and I/O connectors for complex streaming jobs in a simple way.

 ## 3. Pulsar Connectors - AWS SQS Connector, Cloud Storage Sink Connector, and More

 Pulsar connectors enable easy integration between Pulsar and external systems with added benefits.
-For instance, the [AWS SQS Connector](https://streamnative.io/en/blog/tech/2021-03-17-announcing-aws-sqs-connector-for-apache-pulsar/) enables secure integration between Pulsar and SQS without needing to write any code.
-And the [Cloud Storage Sink Connector](https://streamnative.io/en/blog/tech/2020-10-20-cloud-storage-sink-connector-251/) can export data by guaranteeing exactly-once delivery semantics to its consumers.
+For instance, the AWS SQS Connector enables secure integration between Pulsar and SQS without needing to write any code.
+And the Cloud Storage Sink Connector can export data by guaranteeing exactly-once delivery semantics to its consumers.
 It provides applications that export data from Pulsar, the benefits of fault tolerance, parallelism, elasticity, and much more.

 ## 4. Protocol Handlers - Kaffa-on-Pulsar, MQTT-on-Pulsar, and More

 Protocol handlers, such as Kaffa-on-Pulsar (KoP) and MQTT-on-Pulsar, allow Pulsar to interact with applications built on other messaging platforms, lowering the barrier to Pulsar adoption.
-Learn about how KoP became production-ready since KoP 2.8 in [this blog](https://streamnative.io/blog/engineering/2021-12-01-offset-implementation-in-kafka-on-pulsar/).
-Read about how MoP enables MQTT applications to leverage Pulsar’s infinite event stream retention with BookKeeper and tiered storage in [this blog](https://streamnative.io/en/blog/tech/2020-09-28-announcing-mqtt-on-pulsar/).
+KoP became production-ready since KoP 2.8 and MoP enables MQTT applications to leverage Pulsar’s infinite event stream retention with BookKeeper and tiered storage.

 # What’s Next